lucaswall/simple-game/README.md

    ```

 ## Project Notes
-- Source lives in `src/` with the entrypoint at `src/main.ts`.
+- Source files live in `src/` with the entrypoint at `src/main.ts`.
-- Tests are colocated under `tests/` and use Vitest.
+- Tests are colocated under `tests/` and run through Vitest.
-- The game canvas and overlay elements are defined in `index.html` and styled via `src/style.css`.
+- The game canvas and overlay elements are defined in `index.html` and styled in `src/style.css`.